 Sony Xperia L1

-The Xperia L1 made its debut in March 2017.
-The device comes with a 5.5-inch HD display, the MediaTek MT6737T chipset, and, of course, an NFC chip.
+The Xperia L1 made its debut in March 2017, making it the oldest device on this list.
+It comes with a 5.5-inch HD display, the MediaTek MT6737T chipset, and — of course — an NFC chip.
 It also sports 2GB of RAM, offers 16GB of expandable storage, and has Sony’s Smart Cleaner on board that analyzes how you use your phone, deactivates unused apps, and clears your cache.